jucegt/resize-images-for-srcset/README.md

 PS.
 Don't forget to install the necessary modules using `yarn install` or `npm install`.

-### TODO:
+### TODO

+- [x] ~Validate if the directory is empty or does not exist.~
-- Add the option to resize by percentage.
+- [ ] Add the option to resize by percentage.
-- Do not resize if the sizes in the config file are larger than the original image size.
+- [ ] Do not resize if the sizes in the config file are larger than the original image size.
 - ???